 Maintains surveillance of line maintenance activity at assigned station(s) / geographic area.

-Provides resources and technical support as necessary in cases of major mechanical problems or AOG situations.
+Coordinates resources and technical support as necessary in cases of major mechanical events or AOG situations.

 Improve efficiency and reliability by identifying recurring problems and recommending changes in procedures.